khakhalin/Teaching/Computational_Neuro/computational_neuro_2021.md

 Crash course Neuroscience. **Terms you need to know and vaguely understand** (at the very least, look each of them up, and read the corresponding article): neuron, spike, axon, synapse, excitation and inhibition, dendrite, neural coding (rate code, temporal code, population code), synaptic plasticity (Hebbian, STDP), intrinsic plasticity, receptive field, cortical map.

-Main resource: Wikipedia
+Main resource: Wikipedia + Google images :)

 Optional extra materials:

-* My "Introduction to Neuroscience course" (lectures): https://www.youtube.com/playlist?list=PLOdJKIwLQzBeTkMxjpFq5Ytzn89t0VayG
+* My "Introduction to Neuroscience course" (video lectures): https://www.youtube.com/playlist?list=PLOdJKIwLQzBeTkMxjpFq5Ytzn89t0VayG
 * U Texas free neuroscience textbook: https://nba.uth.tmc.edu/neuroscience/
 * Scholarpedia (it's like Wikipedia, but written by 100 or so professors, turning it into a sort of a free loosely connected textbook) on computational neuroscience: http://www.scholarpedia.org/article/Encyclopedia:Computational_neuroscience

-### Week 3 - Intros to Deep learning, and computational neuroscience
+### Week 2 - Intros to Deep learning, and computational neuroscience

 * Four videos from 3Blue1Brown: https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi
-  They are about 1 h 10 min in total, but I really suggest that you pause frequently, and think about what's going on, as they are quite intense.
+  They are about 1 h 10 min in total, but I really suggest that you **pause frequently**, and think about what's going on, as they are very dense with ideas, even if they sound smooth.
 Don't be fooled by how smooth they look and how logical everything seems.
 If you just go with "Eh, sounds reasonable" you won't learn anything.
-OF COURSE it sounds reasonable!
+OF COURSE it sounds reasonable!!
 But try to get to the bottom of it.
+How does it work?
+Why does it work like that?
+  * If you never studied, or forgot, how derivatives work, look through these videos: https://www.youtube.com/playlist?list=PLZHQObOWTQDMsr9K-rj53DwVRMYO3t5Yr
+  * If you want to better understand the matrix notation that he uses, look through these videos.
+In general, getting at least some idea about **linear algebra** would be **incredibly useful for this course**, and for your life in general.
+Many people believe that linear algebra is the most useful math one could possibly study in college (some people think that statistics is more important, but it's definitely one of the top two).
+The playlist: https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab

 * Intro to computational neuroscience, answering the topic of "What is a model?"
 (Video lecture by Gunnar Blohm, 27 min): https://www.youtube.com/watch?v=KxldhMR5PxA (this lecture comes from a cool open project called "Neuromatch academy": http://www.neuromatchacademy.org/syllabus/ )